engteam14/website2/markdowns/Change Report.md

 [View Commit](https://github.com/engteam14/documentation2/commit/7e721bbf2c81610422487e7acae1fb0ad59e631f)

-In this commit we added risks R20, R21 and R18 (R15-17), this is due to the fact that we missed out the conflicting opinions and misunderstanding of requirements in our original risk assessment commit and realised that actually these are very much things that happen in software engineering projects.
+We added risks R20, R21 and R18 (R15-17), this is due to the fact that we missed out the conflicting opinions and misunderstanding of requirements in our original risk assessment commit and realised that actually these are very much things that happen in software engineering projects.
 We also decided to add a risk into the register about change management as this is actually an important part of assessment 2.

 # Architecture